cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

   server, as described in {{registration-phase}}, whereas the servers construct envelopes in {{JKX18}}.
 This change adds to the security of the protocol.
-  {{JKX18}} considered the case where the envelope was constructed by the server for reasons of compatibility with previous UC modeling. {{HJKW23}}
+  {{JKX18}} considered the case where the envelope was constructed by the server for reasons of compatibility with previous UC security modeling. {{HJKW23}}
   analyzes the registration phase as specified in this document.
 This change was made to support registration flows where the client chooses the password and wishes to keep it secret from the server, and it is compatible